There are two types of SCLC:

-Your health care provider will perform a physical exam and ask questions about your medical history.
-You will be asked whether you smoke, and if so, how much and for how long you have smoked.
+The doctor will perform a physical exam and ask about your medical history.
+You will be asked whether you smoke, and if so, how much and for how long.

-When listening to your chest with a stethoscope, your health care provider can sometimes hear fluid around the lungs or areas where the lung has partially collapsed.
-Each of these findings could (but does not always) suggest cancer.
+When listening to your chest with a stethoscope, the doctor may hear fluid around the lungs or areas where the lung has partially collapsed.
+Each of these findings may suggest cancer.

 SCLC has usually spread to other parts of your body by the time it is diagnosed.